btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 There are 2 ways to update your BTCPay Server :
 1. Updating through the front end: Server Settings > Maintenance > Update.
-2. Updating through SSH: Log in into your virtual machine with ssh, then apply following commands:
+2. Updating through SSH: Login into your virtual machine with ssh, then apply following commands:
 ```
 sudo su -
 btcpay-update.sh
 ```
 ### How can I see my BTCPay version?
-You can see your BTCPay version in the bottom right of the page footer, when you're logged in as a server admin.
+You can see your BTCPay version in the bottom right of the page footer when you're logged in as a server admin.
 ### How can I check my BTCPay Server version via terminal?
 In the btcpayserver-docker folder:`bitcoin-cli.sh getnetworkinfo`
 ### What is BTCPay SSH key file?